GramGra07/WHS-FTC-Code_Training_Module/README.md

 [Go to top](#top)
 ## Running your code <a name="run"><a/>
+To put the code onto your robot, you will plug in the RC[^rc] phone or the control hub to your computer and press the ![runa][run] button.
+It will take a bit to load and once it finishes, you can disconnect and then go to your DS[^ds] phone and select your opmode, then select the run button once, tap it again and your code will run.

 [Go to top](#top)
 ### Common errors and solutions <a name="es"><a/>
+To be filled in as problems occur.

 [Go to top](#top)
 ## Updating your devices <a name="update"><a/>
+Go to this [website][rhc].
+It will take you to rev hardware client.
+Once you download the app you will be able to connect the DS[^ds] phone[^ape2] or the Control Hub and it will show you your possible updates, take them all and you are good to go!

 [Go to top](#top)
 ## Overall Game <a name="game"><a/>
+The game begins with a 30 second [autonomous](#auto) period, runtime helps us achieve this, and then a 2:30 minute [TeleOp](#op) period, the goal is to score as many points as possible.

 [Go to top](#top)
 ## Feedback <a name="fb"><a/>
 I would love to have feedback on this repository.
 You can contact me at graymgray07@gmail.com.
 Thanks!